HL7/FHIR-IG-Human-Services-Directory/input/pagecontent/implementation.md

 #### HealthcareService
 The first type of search starts from HealthcareService.category and/or HealthcareService.type, so it is essential that each organization's services are supported by an appropriate set of HealthcareService instances.

-Human and Social Service Resource HealthcareServices are typically provided by community-based organizations which are linked to a set of locations where each service is provided (or identified as a virtual service through an indicated set of virtual modalities within the scope of these requirements).
+Human Services are typically provided by community-based organizations.
+These services are linked to a set of locations where each service is provided (or is identified as a virtual service using a set of virtual modalities).

 These examples illustrate an organization that provides three distinct human and social services -- housing, nutrition, and employment -- at all of its locations.
 Community-based organizations should define and maintain up-to-date information on the set of Human and Social HealthcareServices they provide.